jcarletto27/Camo-Stencil-Studio/README.md

 ### Color & Palette Management

+- **YOLO Mode (Auto-Detect):** One-click scanning that intelligently detects all dominant colors in an image and sorts them by visual similarity for you.

 - **Hybrid Color Detection:** Use automatic K-Means quantization to find dominant colors, or manually click the canvas to pick specific target colors.